Here is a painful truth: if you automate too early, you do not get speed. You get a faster mess.

 The three prerequisites

-Before you automate, check these three things.
+Before you automate, check three things.

 What to do instead